cybercodebear/cybercodebear.github.io/_posts/2020-03-07-beginner-linux-forensics.md

 <p>&nbsp;</p>
 ![Hardy Ubuntu](https://cybercodebear.github.io/images/blog/easy-linux-forensics/hardyubuntu.png)
 <p>&nbsp;</p>
-Now the above search isn't fulproof so let me show you what else you could search for.
+Now the above search isn't foolproof so let me show you what else you could search for.
 <p>&nbsp;</p>
 ![Other codenames](https://cybercodebear.github.io/images/blog/easy-linux-forensics/othercodenames.png)
 <p>&nbsp;</p>
-These two searches did give something but there are also some other you could try that aren't in this particular memory image; `VERSION=` and `PRETTY_NAME=`.
+These two searches did give something but there are also some other searches you could try that aren't in this particular memory image; `VERSION=` and `PRETTY_NAME=`.

 Note this may change between Linux releases so it's important to do your research and see how each type will update that kernel which can lead you down the correct path.